weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-security-context/README.md

 ## Proposal

-Scenario:
+### Scenario

-We have two tenants
+We have two **tenants**
 - `search`  that provides the apps for discoverability within the orgs business model
 - `billing` that provides customer billing related capabilities for the orgs business model

-And we have two types of organisations
+And two tenancy models

+- shared-environments with tenancy by namespace.
-- org-shared-environments where we have a single dev, staging prod environmentn for running all applications
+  - environments: dev, staging and prod
+  - namespaces: search and billing
-- tenant-segmented where we have  search-prod and billing-prod environments for running applications
+- dedicated-environment for tenannt.
+We have search-prod and billing-prod environments for running applications.

-Both organisation are using pipelines for wge with
-- tenants for search and billing
+  - environments: search-prod, billing-prod
+  - namespaces: not relevant

+Both scenarios will be using WGE so
+- pipelines would be in management clusters
-- clusters managed by WGE
+- applications will run in leaf clusters

-The user stories that we want to run through is that
+**User stories** that we want to run through is that

 1. As search/billing developer I want to list or view a pipeline and its status (v0.1)
    1. as pipeline ui,